itsxales/cs2-discord-rpc/README.md

-# Free and open-source Discord Rich Presence for CS:GO
+# Free and open-source Discord Rich Presence for CS2

 ---
 ## How to use: